www-codeblock-io/Sovereign/README.md

 10. Right-click the desktop icon, select ```Allow Launching``` (or similar).
 The icon should now be visible and launchable.

-11. Double click icon to Launch or use the Terminal command:
+11. Double click the desktop (Bitcoin) icon to Launch Bitcoin-qt and electrs together, or use the Terminal command:
   ```bash copy
   ./node.sh
   ```